Raising Money for

 Investigating activation of the thalamus during cortical spreading depression to better understand the development of migraine and auras.
 (2010)

-Currently underway: BiTox– a novel, non-paralytic, botulinum toxin A molecule for the treatment of chronic migraine
+FINAL REPORT: BiTox– a novel, non-paralytic, botulinum toxin A molecule for the treatment of chronic migraine (2016)

 This study won the 2010 Thomas E. Heftler Award.